 Your doctor may open the abscess and allow the fluid to drain.
 Do not attempt to do this on your own.

 Do the following to treat the infection and to keep it from spreading:

-Decolonization is a process to help rid your body of the MRSA infection.
-This process may involve using nasal ointments, washing with special soap, and taking medicines (including antibiotics).
+Decolonization is a process to help rid your body of the bacteria so you do not reinfect yourself.
+This process may involve using nasal ointments, washing with special soap, and taking medications, including antibiotics.
 Decolonization is only recommended in certain cases.